Fragmon/klipper_max_flow_test/README.md

 This is what `klipper_tmc_autotune` enables by default for extruders.

-The test detects slip via CS_ACTUAL transitions (current scale changes) and SG as backup.
+The test detects slip via CS_ACTUAL transitions (current scale changes) when CoolStep is actively regulating, and via SG signal patterns as backup.

+> **Note for SG2 drivers (TMC5160, TMC2130, TMC2660):** SG_RESULT values on these drivers tend to be much lower (typically 30–100) than on SG4 drivers, so a SEMIN value copied from XY-stepper examples (often 5) leaves CoolStep permanently in "ramp current up" mode and CS stays pinned at 31.
+The plugin handles this correctly — it auto-detects the static CS and uses the SG-based triggers instead.
+Result is identical, just via a different code path.
+The final report includes a CoolStep diagnostic with a recommended SEMIN tuned to your hardware.
+See the [CS_ACTUAL stays pinned at 31 troubleshooting entry](#cs_actual-stays-pinned-at-31-throughout-the-test).

 ### CoolStep disabled (`driver_SEMIN = 0`)